jerseycheese/BootHillGM/Docs/TechnicalSpecification.md

 - `loadCampaignState(): CampaignState | null`
 - `updateJournal(entry: string): void`
 - `getJournalContext(): string`
+- `dispatch(action: Action): void`

-These functions will be implemented in the CampaignStateManager.
+These functions will be implemented in the CampaignStateManager and GameEngine components.

 ## 18. Combat System
 The combat system is implemented as a separate component (`CombatSystem.tsx`) that integrates with the main game flow.
 Key features include: